Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Outer motive and canonical motivic periods of graphs

-A canonical differential form $\omega$ of degree $k$ defines a \emph{collection of classes} for all $G$ with $e_G=k+1$ edges.
-This collection satisfies the properties that it \begin{list}{}{} \item - is invariant with respect to automorphisms of graphs \item - vanishes on graphs satisfying the conditions of proposition \ref{prop: vanishing} \item - satisfies the cohomological relations \eqref{CohomologicalStokes}. \end{list} The cosmic Galois group respects all these properties.
-Consider the $\Q$ vector space $\mathsf{\Omega}^{\can}$ generated by the images of the classes $[\widetilde{\omega}_G]$, for all $G$, under the de Rham face maps \eqref{motface}.
-The space $\mathsf{\Omega}^{\can}$ can be viewed as a $\Q$-subspace of the inductive limit of all $\mathrm{mot}_G^{dR}$.
-Since the cosmic Galois group respects the face maps, it is natural to ask if it preserves the space $\mathsf{\Omega}^{\can}$, and if so, to ask how it acts upon it.
+for all $G$ with $e_G=k+1$ edges.
+This collection satisfies the properties that it \begin{itemize}\itemsep=0pt \item is functorial with respect to isomorphisms of graphs, \item vanishes on graphs satisfying the conditions of Proposition~\ref{prop: vanishing}, \item satisfies the cohomological relations \eqref{CohomologicalStokes}. \end{itemize} The cosmic Galois group respects all these properties.
+Consider the $\Q$-vector space $\mathsf{H}_{\can}$ gene\-rated by the images of the classes $[\widetilde{\omega}_G]$, for all $G$, under the de Rham versions of the maps \eqref{motface} and \eqref{mottau}.
+It can be viewed as a $\Q$-subspace of the de Rham total motive~\eqref{TotalMotive} Since the cosmic Galois group acts on this inductive limit (i.e., it respects the maps \eqref{motface} and~\eqref{mottau}), it is natural to ask if it preserves the space $\mathsf{H}_{\can}$.
+If so, it would be very interesting to know how it acts upon it.

-The examples in \S\ref{sect: Examples} seem to suggest, for example, that the cosmic Galois group acts on the set of classes generated by $1$ and $\omega^5$.
+The examples in Section~\ref{sect: Examples} seem to suggest, for example, that the cosmic Galois group preserves the subspace generated by the canonical classes $1$ and $\omega^5$.

-Note that we do not suggest that the cosmic Galois group acts directly on $\Omega^{\can}$: it is possible that a given canonical form $\omega$ gives rise to algebraically independent motivic periods $I^{\mm}_G(\omega)$ and $ I^{\mm}_{G'}(\omega)$ with entirely different Galois actions.
+Note that we do not suggest that the cosmic Galois group necessarily acts directly on $\Omega_{\can}$: it is conceivable that a canonical form $\omega$ gives rise to algebraically independent motivic periods~$I^{\mm}_G(\omega)$ and $ I^{\mm}_{G'}(\omega)$ with entirely different Galois actions.